haplo-org/haplo-safe-view-templates/README.md

 * Values from the view, which are simple bare words.
 Use `.` as a separator to access nested values. `.` on it's own refers to the current view, eg a value when iterating over a list.

-* HTML elements with attributes
+* HTML elements with attributes.
+These form part of the language, and so are properly parsed and validated.

 * Literal strings in `" "`, with quotes escaped as `\"`